Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

-holds.
-The use of this inequality and of Theorem~\ref{th1b} with $\|a\|=1$ implies easily that
+holds, for any $\tau>0$.
+Together with Theorem~\ref{th1b} for $\|a\|=1$, it implies easily that

-Inequality~\eqref{169p} provides the correct dependence of the concentration function on $\sigma$ for $\sigma/D^*(a)\le\varepsilon\le\sigma$.
-It is impossible to obtain estimates of such order from inequality~\eqref{7bb}.
-Estimate \eqref{169p} cannot be deduced from Theorem~\ref{th1b} for small $\varepsilon$, since in Theorem~\ref{th1b} the distribution ${F=\mathcal L(X)}$ is arbitrary and the concentration function $Q\big(F_a,\varepsilon\big)$ may be not tending to zero as $\varepsilon\to0$ (see~\eqref{13pp}).
+This gives the correct dependence of the concentration function on $\sigma$ if $\sigma/D^*(a)\le\varepsilon\le\sigma$.
+The same order of the bound can not be achieved with the help of inequality~\eqref{7bb}.
+It is impossible to derive inequality~\eqref{169p} for small $\varepsilon$ from Theorem~\ref{th1b}.
+This is due to the fact that the distribution ${F=\mathcal L(X)}$ is arbitrary in Theorem~\ref{th1b}, and the concentration function $Q\big(F_a,\varepsilon\big)$ can not tend to zero as $\varepsilon\to0$ (see~\eqref{13pp}).